 Women travellers are unlikely to encounter any problem while travelling around Swaziland.
 It is recommended that women should not accept lifts from strangers or walk around town alone after dark.

-There are 6 mobile network operators and also quite a number of internet service providers in Swaziland.
+There are over 2 mobile network operators and about 0 internet service providers in Swaziland.
 You can checkout the

 and also details about each of them.